The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Upper Confidence Bound Reinforcement Learning for the Restless Hidden Markov Bandit Model with Linear Rewards

-Theorem \ref{theorem:man_logarithmic_regret} will be proved in the next section.
-We note that the term (\ref{eq:log_regret_theorem}) does not depend on the cardinality of the set $\boldsymbol V$.
-Before proving Theorem \ref{theorem:man_logarithmic_regret} we discuss Algorithm \ref{algo:UCRL_instantaneous} and consider several adaptions.
-First, the estimation of the transition probabilities is independent of the choice of arm and action whenever we can detect correctly the system state.
+Prior to proving Theorem \ref{theorem:man_logarithmic_regret} we discuss Algorithm \ref{algo:UCRL_instantaneous} and consider several adaptions.
+First, as we write before, the estimation of the transition probabilities is independent of the choice of arm and action whenever we can detect correctly the system state.
 Therefore, it follows from Theorem 1.2 in \cite{kontorovich2008}, Theorem 1.1 in \cite{lezaud1998} and the proof of Lemma \ref{lemma_UCRL_basic_upper} that using the estimation for the transition matrix directly instead of using its confidence interval yields the same upper-bound (\ref{eq:log_regret_theorem}) for the regret.
 Numerical results confirm that optimizing the transition matrix over the confidence interval indeed does not reduce and can even increase the expected regret since estimating the transition matrix has an exponentially decreasing error but the confidence bound shrinks slower.
 Furthermore, we remark that we can remove the term $T_S$ from (\ref{eq:log_regret_theorem}) if we use confidence intervals for the joint probability distribution $P(\tilde{s},b,\check{s},\boldsymbol\theta)\triangleq P_{S}(\tilde{s},\check{s})P_{\boldsymbol\Theta_{b,\check{s}}}(\boldsymbol\theta)$ instead of using separate sets of confidence intervals for estimating the transition matrix of the Markov chain and for the probability distributions of $\boldsymbol\theta$.
 However, our numerical results show that this may be suboptimal since in this case we can no longer estimate the transition matrix of the Markov chain jointly over all arms but only for all actions over a particular arm.
 Finally, we note that we can reduce the constants in eq. \eqref{eq:log_regret_theorem} by adapting the arguments presented in \cite{Jaksch:2010:NRB:1756006.1859902} for the UCRL2 algorithm instead of those of the UCRL algorithm presented in \cite{Auer07logarithmiconline}.